git clone https://github.com/openliberty/guide-microprofile-health.git

 Running the application

-You started the Open Liberty server in dev mode at the beginning of the guide, so all the changes were automatically picked up.
+You started the Open Liberty in dev mode at the beginning of the guide, so all the changes were automatically picked up.

 Testing health checks